-WE 5.1 - Reduce Potable Water Use for Recreational Landscaping Areas Cree 1 po Applicability Verification All new schools.
+WE 5.1 - Reduce Potable Water Use for Recreational Landscaping Areas Cre Credit 1 po int Applicability Verification All new schools.
 New building on an existing campus, additions, and major renovations the calculations must be made for the entire school site.
 Design Review Construction Review Performance Review